justinsb/aci-maven-plugin/examples/example-console2/README.md

 Then Guava was added to the maven dependencies in [pom.xml](pom.xml), and Guava was used to print the message.
 Commons math was also added, just to show that multiple JAR dependencies works!

+This example also explicitly includes the aci plugin, although this is only needed if you want to change the default options.